Jämtland: Folklore

 The folklore of Jämtland mostly correspond to Scandinavian folklore as whole, although the folklore is seldom regarded as popular belief nowadays, with one major exception, Storsjöodjuret.

-According to legend it is believed that Storsjön (literally the Great Lake) harbors a large lake creature, Storsjöodjuret.
+According to legend it is believed that Storsjön (literally the Great Lake) harbors a large lake creature called Storsjöodjuret.
 There are many witness reports but the creature's existence remains to be established conclusively.
 Regardless of any proven existence, Storsjöodjuret was officially placed under the protection of a degree issued in 1986 by the County Administrative Board to guarantee its safety from hunters and fortune seekers, the protection was lifted in November 2005.
 The first description of Storsjöodjuret was made in this tale from 1635;

 Storsjöodjuret is commonly represented by this figure.

 A long, long time ago two trolls, Jata and Kata, stood on the shores of the Great Lake brewing a concoction in their cauldrons.
 They brewed and mixed and added to the liquid for days and weeks and years.
 They knew not what would result from their brew but they wondered about it a great deal.
 One evening there was heard a strange sound from one of their cauldrons.
 There was a wailing, a groaning and a crying, then suddenly came a loud bang.
 A strange animal with a black serpentine body and a cat-like head jumped out of the cauldron and disappeared into the lake.
 The monster enjoyed living in the lake, grew unbelievably larger and awakened terror among the people whenever it appeared.
 Finally, it extended all the way round the island of Frösön, and could even bite its own tail.
 Ketil Runske bound the mighty monster with a strong spell which was carved on a stone and raised on the island of Frösön.
 The serpent was pictured on the stone.
 Thus was the spell to be tied till the day someone came who could read and understand the inscription on the stone.

 Puken is a magical ball of yarn summoned by a witch to draw objects to her.
 It often steals milk to the witch by milking cows.